phan/docker/README.md

 Docker images are built with the `build` script based on the awesome building and testing framework put into place by the [`docker-alpine`][docker-alpine] contributors.
 See [BUILD.md][build-docs] for more information.

+## Phan reports that classes from a PHP module are missing

+### Configuring Stubs

+This aims to be a minimal docker image, and does not include many common PHP modules(extensions).

+See https://github.com/phan/phan/wiki/How-To-Use-Stubs#internal-stubs for how to generate stubs from installed extensions and configure phan to use those stubs if the extension is not installed.

+### Extending phan/docker with extra PHP modules

+Installing the PHP modules may give phan better type information than stubs in some cases.

+See [`examples/installing_extensions`](https://github.com/phan/docker/tree/master/examples/installing_extensions) for how to do that.

 ## License